-Home sale prices have dropped, and in many communities the market is moving at a snail’s pace, with sellers outnumbering buyers.
-That’s not a problem if you aren’t planning to sell your home.
-But if you are divorcing, sluggish home sales can be a huge obstacle in dividing up your assets.
+Home sale prices dropped during the past few years, and in many communities the market is starting to move up, with buyers outnumbering sellers.
+But even so, if you are divorcing, selling your home can be a challenge in dividing up your assets.

 Your home likely is the largest asset that you and your spouse own, and it is also the most difficult to divide.
 You have three choices in divorce: keep the house, sell it, or continue joint ownership.
 If you decide to keep it, make sure you can afford the costs associated with your house, including maintenance, repairs, home ownership association fees, gardeners and other household expenses.
 You may be able to afford the mortgage, but the other expenses could break your budget.